 Holger Görg, Olivier N. Godart, Aoife Hanley, Christiane Krieger-Boden, Tuesday, July 8, 2014

 Many firms are replacing traditional working hours with more flexible arrangements, reflecting new thinking on employee motivation.
 This column presents evidence from Germany that trust-based working time is associated with increased innovation.
 However, trust-based working hours also contribute to the blurring of workers’ professional and private lives, and may lead to excessive overtime.
 Careful design of trust-based working arrangements is required to reap the innovations gains while avoiding the health pitfalls.

 Bernhard Dachs, Georg Zahradnik, Sunday, July 6, 2014

 The Global Crisis brought a halt to three decades of R&D internationalisation, in which foreign firms’ share of total R&D expenditure had increased in almost all countries where data is available.
 However, this column argues that the crisis did not lead to a new global distribution of overseas R&D expenditure, despite the erosion of the EU’s share.
 The persistence of R&D expenditure is attributed to the costs of relocating R&D and to the autonomy of foreign subsidiaries.

-Giovanni Peri, Kevin Shih, Chad Sparber 29 May 2014
+Giovanni Peri, Kevin Shih, Chad Sparber, Thursday, May 29, 2014

 Immigrants to the US are drawn from both ends of the education spectrum.
 This column looks at the effect of highly educated immigrants – in particular, those with degrees in Science, Technology, Engineering, or Mathematics – on total factor productivity growth.
 The authors find that foreign STEM workers can explain 30% to 60% of US TFP growth between 1990 and 2010.